1 2 | for i in range(0, 21): print(i ** 2) |

 1 2 3 4 5 6 7 8 | #!/usr/bin/env python3 valid_moves = [] for i in range(-1, 2): for j in range(-1, 2): if (i == 0) and (j == 0): continue valid_moves += [ (i, j) ] |

-now contains the base moves to consider for a king.
+Afterwards, valid_moves now contains the base moves to consider for a king.

-is used when you don't want to continue, usually if
+On the other hand, break is used when you don't want to continue, usually if

 you receive some kind of stop condition or you run out of valid data.
 For

-example, if you wanted to check if a number x
+example, if you wanted to check if a number x was prime using a brute force

-algorithm, you can stop as soon as you find any prime number that divides x
+algorithm, you can stop as soon as you find any prime number that divides x.

 For example, let's say you have a list of primes that goes at least above the